 One striking moment is the transformation of Bottom, where the ensemble, besides Hughes’ brilliant performance, becomes the

 ass using bodily animations.

 Richard James-Neale’s movement direction is remarkable and very modern, helping to delineate the multi-roling (coupled with Ben

 Richard trained at Mountview Academy of Theatre Arts.

-He has experience as a director and movement director and is a practitioner for Frantic Assembly.
+Alongside credits as a director and movement director, Richard is a practitioner for Frantic Assembly.